Abhiram126/shein-web-scraper/README.md

 ---

-# 📌 Assumptions
+## 📌 Assumptions

 This project assumes the following conditions:

 - Google Chrome is installed on the target system.
-- Python dependencies have been installed using `requirements.txt`.
+- Python 3.11 and all required dependencies have been installed successfully.
 - One or more valid Google Gemini API keys are configured in the `.env` file.
 - Internet connectivity is stable.
 - SHEIN product URLs are valid and accessible.